hckmn732/api-justify/README.md

-# Node.js-Register-Login-App
+# API JUSTIFY

-This is a user login and registration app using Node.js, Express, Mongoose and express-sessions.
+This is an API Service app using Node.js, Express, Mongoose and JWT.

 ## Getting Started